AndrewDiles/deezbotbois/README.md

 ## PAST BUGS

 - Main display not scrollable
-## Solution: Wrapper required css property: overflow-y: auto;
+# Solution: Wrapper required css property: overflow-y: auto;

 - if user's avatar image is a bot, then the onHover to reveal the sample profile tab fails to trigger once they hover over the bot (it only triggers when hovering over the background.)
-## Solution: I incorrectly used mouseout instead of mouseleave ~.~
+# Solution: I incorrectly used mouseout instead of mouseleave ~.~

 - If user swaps between color schemes and tries to update, mongo will throw error
-## Solution: verify if new user object is the same as the old using JSON.stringify
+# Solution: verify if new user object is the same as the old using JSON.stringify

+- NavLinks and StyledButtons are not perfectly aligned.
+# Solution: upon correcting their stylings, the profile tab gained an unfortunate "bad looking" layout.
+Sub hacky solution was to put all the buttons inside Nav Links.
+For buttons that were not supposed to be links, I sent them to where the user already was (which does not occur).

+- For non-mouse users, selecting optinos in nav links won't bubble to button's click function.
+# Solution: Set navlink's tabindex="-1"

-## Potential Improvements
+# Potential Improvements

 - Change log in to only request confirmation code once an attempt to login for the first time has been made, instead of asking user if they need to input one.